SihanoukVille, Cambodia

 Driving

-Tourists can drive bicycles, electric bicycles (no license needed), small 100cc motorcycles, big dirt bikes, and cars.
-Traffic travels on the RIGHT side of the road, and there are very few laws. #1 is don't turn your headlights on in the daytime.
-Cambodian driver's licenses cost about $40, take 3 weeks (you do get a temporary license after a few days), and require paperwork.
-While Cambodians don't need licenses starting at 8 years old, foreigners are required to have one.
-International Drivers Licenses apparently don't count.
+Traffic travels on the RIGHT side of the road, except when it doesn't, and there are very few laws that are actually enforced. #1 is don't turn your headlights on in the daytime. #2 wear a motorcycle helmet.
+Cambodian driver's licenses cost about $40, require a day in Phnom Penh at the government office, and require paperwork and a half dozen photos.
+You'll also need your original valid driver's license. (oh, and you have to live here as well and have residency papers.)
+While Cambodians don't seem to need licenses starting at 8 years old, foreigners are required to have one.
+(Except for motorcycles and vehicles with engines under 125cc)

 Language

-About Us | Privacy Policy | Contact Us | Home | ©2008 Sihanoukville Web.
-All rights reserved.
+About Us | Privacy Policy | Contact Us | Home